crowdsourcing platforms

 Open Innovation Platforms

-A well-documented example is Unilever’s Open Innovation platform, which actively invites startups, suppliers, academics, and other external innovators to solve challenges related to sustainability, packaging, and consumer experience.
-For instance, Unilever has issued open calls for solutions around recyclable toothpaste tubes and biodegradable hair care formulations.
-These challenges are posted publicly on its dedicated Unilever Foundry and open innovation portals, and selected partners often move forward with co-development opportunities.
+For example, the company has issued open calls for solutions around recyclable toothpaste tubes and biodegradable hair care formulations.
+These challenges are posted publicly through its Unilever Foundry and open innovation portals, where selected partners often move forward into co-development opportunities.

 Ideation Platforms

 A strong example is ICL Group, a global specialty minerals company that launched its BIG (Business Innovation for Growth) Accelerator using Qmarkets’ idea management software.
-The program empowers employees across the organization to propose bold, business-relevant ideas.
+The program empowers employees across the organization to propose bold, business relevant ideas.
 To date, the initiative has delivered implemented projects with a combined projected annual income of $303 million.
 You can watch our webinar with the leader of the program here.

 How Enterprises Can Use Crowdsourcing Strategically